splitforms.com

 Why shouldn't I just submit the form to test it?

 Three reasons.
 (1) Repeated test submissions during development can mark your domain as a spam source.
-(2) Each test counts against your monthly submission quota.
+(2) Each test counts against your monthly submission quota — splitforms doesn't have a quota-free test mode, so every POST to /api/submit is a real submission.
 (3) Real notification emails to your inbox during a test run create noise — you can lose the actual customer submissions in a sea of `test test test`.
-The right pattern is a separate dev access key, a request-bin or test-mode endpoint, and an end-to-end test that asserts on the response, not on email arrival.
+The right pattern is a separate dev access key with its own sandbox notification address, plus a request-bin or stubbed fetch for automated tests that assert on the response, not on email arrival.

 Can I disable email delivery on a form during development?